Particular/ServicePulse/docs/authentication-testing.md

 Use the mock scenario to verify the auth configuration endpoint returns the expected response shape.

+> [!WARNING]
-| ⚠️ Warning: The app will attempt to redirect to the identity provider, which will fail without a real IdP - this is expected behavior.
+> The app will attempt to redirect to the identity provider, which will fail without a real IdP - this is expected behavior.

 **Start with mocks:**